Skip to main content

 Criminal Records

 The criminal records system in Wood County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Wood County Clerk of Courts maintains these records, while the Wisconsin Department of Justice provides background checks through the Wisconsin Bureau of Investigation.
+The Wood County Clerk of Courts maintains these records, while the Wisconsin Department of Justice provides background checks through the Wisconsin Department of Justice.
 Residents can request background checks for employment or personal reasons, with the process involving submitting a request to the state bureau.
 The system ensures that criminal history information is available to those who need it, following state guidelines.

 Vital Records